multiversx/mx-docs/docs/developers/esdt-tokens.md

 This operation requires that the option `canBurn` is set to `true` for the token.

-Alternatively, an account with the `ESDTRoleLocalBurn` role set can perform a local mint:
+Alternatively, an account with the `ESDTRoleLocalBurn` role set can perform a local burn:

 ```
 LocalBurnTransaction {